 13. Kangaroo Pocket

-This is a patch pocket that is usually seen in the front of garments used by workmen. it usually has two compartments.
+This is a patch pocket that is usually seen in the front of garments used by workmen.
+It usually has two compartments.

 14. Patch Pocket

-This pocket is as named added as a patch on the garment.
+This pocket is as named, added as a patch on the garment.
 It is also the most common type of pocket.
 You must have seen patch pockets on shirt fronts.
 It can be of different shapes like square, rectangular, round and even triangular.

 Sometimes patch pocket is stitched with a pleat in the front.
 The pleat is usually a box pleat or an inverted pleat.
 This pleat is given so that you get more space inside.
-They are then called the Bellows/Safari Pockets -outside pockets made with center box pleat or inverted pleat that expands when the pocket is used.
+They are called the Bellows/Safari Pockets -outside pockets made with a center box pleat or inverted pleat that expands when the pocket is used.

 Checkout the tutorial to perfectly sew a patch pocket with patch pocket templates